 Years ago, there was a Kevin Costner movie, “Field of Dreams,” which has now become a classic.
 While this movie was full of overarching plots and subplots, the main takeaway was: “If you build it, they will come.”

 Decorative concrete requires an artisan’s touch.
 You do beautiful work and the results speak for themselves.
 But like your work, your company image and brand identity should speak to that same level of quality.
 The modern consumer trusts brands that look professional and have a clean look.

 Las Vegas’ McCarran Airport put its money down in a bet on a vibrant, colorful and imaginative new look for the airport’s Terminal 1 ticketing and baggage claim area.

 If you were impressed with last year’s Decorative Concrete LIVE! debut, have we got more in store for you!
 World of Concrete attendees will look at vertical applications of decorative concrete in a whole new way after this year’s take on retail spaces inside and out.

-During the 2017 Concrete Decor Show, the resort was buzzing with people talking about the improvements that were transforming the grounds and some of the facilities on the resort.
+The resort was buzzing with people talking about the improvements that were transforming the grounds and some of the facilities on the resort.
 From pools and walkways to countertops and floors, projects were conducted by seasoned professionals and completed by novices and decorative concrete veterans alike.